bitcoin-wallet-api/spec/core_spec.md

 If your wallet is a **separate device**, consider implementing both [JS API](js_api_spec.md) via browser extension and a native app with a native extension.
 If the browser on your supported platform already supports JS API by communicating with native extensions, you may simply develop an app with native extension API.

+#### I am a developer of a web browser, which API should I implement?

-If you are a **web browser** developer, consider these possibilities:
+If you develop a web browser, consider these possibilities:

-1. Expose [JS API](js_api_spec.md) that talks to extensions provided by native wallet apps.
+1. Implement [JavaScript API](js_api_spec.md) that talks to extensions provided by native wallet apps.
-2. Allow connecting to this API by your own in-browser extensions (so instead of redefining JS API from scratch they provide it directly for the browser).
+2. Allow your own in-browser extensions to connect to JS API (so instead of overriding the entire JS API they can act as proxies to it).
 This is for wallets that are implemented as in-browser extensions or for in-browser extensions that talk to external hardware or software wallets.
-3. Expose the browser itself as a wallet via native extensions for other native apps and proxy requests to the wallets to which it is connected.
-4. As a variant of #3, identify web-based bitcoin wallets by <link> meta tag and proxy requests to them via HTTP API.

 Core Spec Protocols